コンテンツにスキップ

 SIRAGA_SAKAI_16

-The building has five floors!
+The building is five stories tall!

-□Tuna specialty restaurant “Kappo Ryokan Tachibana”
+□ Tuna specialty restaurant "Kappo Ryokan Tachibana"

 http://www7.ocn.ne.jp/~tacibana/

-5-1-16 Misaki, Miura City, Kanagawa Prefecture 238-0243
+5-1-16 Misaki, Miura City, Kanagawa Prefecture, 238-0243

 TEL: 046-881-2158